Canon M200 vs Nikon D7200

 It is notable that the D7200 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The M200 lacks such a headphone port.

 The M200 is a recent model that features in the current product line-up of Canon.
-In contrast, the D7200 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D7200 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D7200 was succeeded by the Nikon D7500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the M200 and D7200 can be found, respectively, in the Canon M200 Manual (free pdf) or the online Nikon D7200 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon M200 or the Nikon D7200 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.